Download the all-new Republic app:

 Advertisement

-Exports, reported earlier, rose 3.5% in April over a year ago, rebounding from previous month’s 13.3% contraction.
+Exports, reported earlier, rose 3.5% in April over a year ago, rebounding from the previous month’s 13.3% contraction.
 But forecasters warn exporters are likely to face a second dip as foreign buyers cancel orders.
-“This will become more obvious in May as global demand weakens in response to high unemployment in U.S., UK and European ecomies," said ING's Pang.
-April auto sales, reported this week, fell 2.6% from a year earlier, but that was better than March’s 48.4% contraction in industry’s biggest global market.
+“This will become more obvious in May as global demand weakens in response to high unemployment in the U.S., UK and European economies," said ING's Pang.
+April auto sales, reported this week, fell 2.6% from a year earlier, but that was better than March’s 48.4% contraction in the industry’s biggest global market.

 Advertisement

-(Im credit: Representative Im)
+(Image credit: Representative Image)

 13:47 IST, May 15th 2020